leoisl/python_in_condaenv_in_snakemake_in_poetry_env/README.md

 1. Clone this repo;
 2. `poetry install`;
 3. Run the pipeline using the `python` wrapper: `poetry run test_snakemake`;
-4. Inspect the log file and see that the `.venv/bin/python` is getting precedence over the conda environment, e.g. this is what I get (see (this Snakefile)[Snakefile] for more details of what this pipeline is doing):
+4. Inspect the log file and see that the `.venv/bin/python` is getting precedence over the conda env `python`, e.g. this is what I get (see [this Snakefile](Snakefile) for more details of what this pipeline is doing):
 ```
 + which python
 /home/leandro/git/python_in_condaenv_in_snakemake_in_poetry_env/.venv/bin/python